Granite Gear Blaze 60 Review

 Our Analysis and Test Results

-The Granite Gear Blaze 60 is one of the lightest packs in our test, yet it carries heavy loads phenomenally, and with all the right pockets in all the right places, this pack is a force to be reckoned with.
-It's no wonder that Granite Gear has had a good reputation with long-distance hikers going back quite a few years.
+The Granite Gear Blaze 60 has one of the lowest weight-to-volume ratios in our test, yet it carries heavy loads phenomenally.
+With all the right pockets in all the right places, this pack is a force to be reckoned with on the trail.
+It's an awesome choice for your next long-distance hike or weekend backpacking trip.

 Performance Comparison

-This pack has a tremendous suspension that can take on almost any load.
-Not only does the Air Current frame support a monster load, but it also has channels for warm air to escape, making it one of the more breathable back-panels in our test despite not having a trampoline-style harness.
+This pack's stellar suspension can handle almost any food and gear packing list.
+The newest version of the Air Current frame supports a monster load and has channels for warm air to escape, making it one of the more breathable back panels in our test—even without a trampoline-style harness.

 The foam used in the back panel, lumbar area, and hip belts is firm to support the weight of a heavy pack but soft enough to be comfortable.
-The plastic frame sheet flexes easily to move well with your body but resists buckling to a downward force.
+The Air Current frame is a removable plastic sheet that flexes easily to move well with your body but resists buckling when pressured by downward force.
 As a result, the pack feels solid on your back without any shifting or slouching.

-We found that the hip belt does a good job of supporting a heavily loaded pack even without a sturdy frame structure that some other hip belts use.
-The shoulder straps also do a great job of supporting the weight of a heavy pack; with the lack of any breathable plushy mesh, we found both the shoulder straps and the hip belt to be somewhat sweaty on warm days.
+The hip belt does a good job of supporting a heavily loaded pack, even without the sturdy frame structure that some other hip belts have.
+The shoulder straps also do a great job of distributing the weight of a heavy pack.
+The face material on the shoulder straps and hip belt is soft and breathable.
+It's not the same type of mesh with large holes for breathability used on many backpacks, but this material is just as breathable and feels more comfortable against the skin.

-The Granite Gear Blaze 60 is loaded with features and built for the avid hiker.
-It packs in many great features such as extra-large hip belt pockets, stretchy mesh stuff-it pocket, huge side water bottle pockets, removable top lid, and a long-hidden front access zipper.
+The Granite Gear Blaze is loaded with useful features for backpackers.
+It has extra large hip belt pockets, a stretchy mesh stuff-it rear pocket, huge side water bottle pockets, a removable top lid, and a hidden front access zipper.

 Three compression straps go across the front of the pack to keep the load tidy and are great for lashing anything from a closed-cell foam pad to bulky layers or wet socks.
 Each side of the pack also has three different compression straps.
 Again, great for keeping the load secured and for holding tent poles in place.

 The top lid is simple, with a single zippered pocket.
-While not the largest lid, it stores toiletries bags, snacks, and our dirty bag.
-For some trips when you don't need or want the lid, it can be easily removed, and under the lid, the main compartment has a cinch and roll style closure with two crossing compression straps to lock down the top securely.
-The lid can also be used as a waist pack when combined with the waist belt or as a chest pack for even more access to things while you are on the go.
+While not the largest brain we tested, it stores toiletries bags, snacks, and our dirty items bag.
+For some trips, when you don't need or want the lid, it can be easily removed, and under the lid, the main compartment has a cinch and roll style closure with two crossing compression straps to lock down the top securely.
+The lid can also be used as a waist pack when combined with the waist belt or as a chest pack for even more access to things while on the go.

 Adjustability

-The new A.C.
-(Air Current) Frame comes in three sizes for Short, Reg, Long torso lengths and each one has four separate shoulder strap attachment points which are simple to adjust to get the right fit.
-The hip belt is also able to expand or compress to fit waist sizes from 26 inches to 42 inches.
+The Air Current frame comes in three sizes for short, regular, and long torso lengths.
+Each one of these sizes has four separate shoulder strap attachment points.
+This makes it simple to adjust the torso length to get the right fit.
+The hip belt can also expand or compress to fit waist sizes from 26 to 42 inches.